 Just look at what Amazon is doing to the retail landscape.
 How many notable stores have you noticed announcing layoffs – Nordstrom, Best Buy, Macy’s. . . the list goes on and on.

 When you’ve managed to acquire multiple streams of income, your “job security” isn’t tied to a single source.
-If the economy changes the revenue of one stream, you can rely on the others for a while.
+If the economy changes the revenue of one stream, you can rely on your extra income for a while.

 2. Unique opportunities